yasirnaseem1990/swvl_assessment/README.md

 Coroutines  | Asynchronous calls to database/network
-KOIN DI | I have used KOIN as a Dependency Injection to ijnect ViewModel, Network and Repository Coil | Image Loading Kotlin base library accomponist-Glide | Loading images from network in compose Databinding | Connecting data to xml and inflating layouts ViewBinding | Use third party library for view binding to access the xml component retrofit | making network request/ logging network requests
+KOIN DI | I have used KOIN as a Dependency Injection to ijnect ViewModel, Network and Repository Coil | Image Loading Kotlin base library
+Databinding | Connecting data to xml and inflating layouts ViewBinding | Use third party library for view binding to access the xml component retrofit | making network request/ logging network requests